nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 The main thing to remember with this is that:

+Never make changes to the TEMPLATE branch, otherwise it will interfere with the synchronisation of nf-core updates.

+Ideally code should be developed on feature branches (i.e. a new branch made with `git checkout -b my_new_feature`), and when ready merged into the `dev` branch upon a successful code review.
+The `dev` branch is then merged to the `master` branch when a stable release of the workflow is ready to be made.

-Never make changes to the TEMPLATE branch, otherwise it will interfere with the synchronisation with nf-core updates.
-Develop your code on either master or dev branches.
-Also, when creating a new repository on GitHub, do create it as an empty repository without a README or any other file.
+When creating a new repository on GitHub, create it as an empty repository without a README or any other file.
 Then push the repo with the template of your new pipeline from your local clone.

 ( OLD: When creating a new repository on https://github.com or equivalent, don’t initialise it - leave it bare and push everything from your local clone
 Develop your code on either the master or dev branches and leave TEMPLATE alone.)